 INSPIRING TALENT MANAGEMENT INITIATIVES

-“It’s a numbers’ game!” is what we’re all told but finding the right talent has always been the HR practitioner’s dilemma and even more so now post the pandemic.
+“It’s a numbers’ game!” is what we’re all told but finding the right talent has always been the HR practitioner’s dilemma and even more at the time of crises.
 And with today’s mandate of health and awareness, advancement in social networking, technology, and connectivity, the ability to fill in headcounts has never been more challenging and demanding.
 And so, for this discussion here are some of the questions we would like address: